WDI-Oryx/wdi-oryx/week_06/day_01/code/MyBlog/README.md

+# Extra Notes

-# Setting up a Login System
+## Setting up a Login System with Devise

 We are going to be using [Devise](https://github.com/plataformatec/devise) to create a login system.
 It is an awesome RubyGem that helps us add authentication (login) to our system.
 Some of the stuff it gives us (or can give us) are: